-If you are a homeowner, you’re likely always looking for ways to save money while adding to the value of your home.
+If you are a homeowner, you’re likely always looking for ways to save money while adding to the value of your home, cash for houses is an effective way to get money for your home.
 Additions and remodels are beneficial can and increase your equity or improve market value, but energy upgrades will help with those in addition to saving you money in the meantime.
 There are several ways to make your home more energy efficient, and each one has a handful of benefits and incentives to make it worthwhile for you to upgrade.
 If you’re on the fence about whether energy efficiency is something you should consider for your home, perhaps these incentives will help you make up your mind.

 - Tax credits and rebates

 - Energy Efficient Mortgage (EEM)